The $f$-Divergence Reinforcement Learning Framework: Experimental Results

 \section{Experimental Results}

-In this section, we conduct empirical experiments on Atari 2600 games (see Figure \ref{fig:atari}) \cite{atari}.
-To demonstrate the effectiveness of the FRL framework, we compare it with well-known baseline algorithms.
-The experimental results are presented to validate the effectiveness of the FRL framework from three aspects: (1) compare the FRL with three popular baseline methods Advantage Actor Critic (A2C), Proximal Policy Optimization (PPO) and Soft Actor Critic (SAC); (2) compare the $\text{Loss}_{\text{value}}$ (see Eq. (\ref{eq:loss_value})) between approximated value and true value.
-Note that all the environments we selected are the most commonly used for evaluating DRL methods.
+We conduct experiments on Atari 2600 games \cite{atari}, which is commonly adopted for evaluating DRL algorithms.
+To demonstrate the effectiveness of the FRL framework, we compare it with three well-known baseline algorithms: Advantage Actor Critic (A2C), Proximal Policy Optimization (PPO) and Soft Actor Critic (SAC).
+We also show that the issue of overestimating value function can be alleviated in the FRL framework.